codingconcepts/architecture-simplification/001_fragile_data_integrations/etl/steps.md

 * CDC can be just as fast as a consumer that is regularly polling for database changes, only a lot more efficient.

+* Less moving parts.

+* No breach of bounded context (only one service owns the data).

 ### Teardown

 ``` sh